samasri/educo/README.md

 * Having a profile for each student and tutor
 * Rating system for tutors (being rated by students)
 * Offering a news feed for users to observe how their tutors are being rated, or how their
-* Checks if user is in the American University of Beirut (AUB) before allowing them to register.
+* Checks if student user is an American University of Beirut (AUB) active student before allowing them to register.
 * When adding a course, a tutor has to pick from a list of courses.
 The list is always synched with courses offerred at AUB.

 The complete list of features and other relevant information are found in the [documentation directory](https://github.com/samasri/educo/tree/master/Documentation)